 We used our classic espresso maker to make the coffee for this.

 This actually only made about a cup of coffee, so I added water to get to 1 1/4 cups.
-Instead of letting it sit to cool or plunging the espresso maker into an ice bath, my husband simply stuck the whole thing out in the snow for a few minutes.
+Instead of letting it sit to cool or plunging the espresso maker into an ice bath, my husband simply stuck the whole thing outside in the snow for a few minutes.
 Worked like a charm.

 Next up will be either vanilla bean ice cream or chocolate; we haven’t decided yet.
 This batch of coffee ice cream lasted us all of 2 days.
 I’ve also got my mind set on a berry sorbet – either raspberry or blackberry.
 Oh, the possibilities!